-- 2. Audited Financial Statements Financial Statements that have been prepared in accordance with Generally Accepted Accounting Principles (GAAP) and that have been audited by an independent third party Certified Public Accountant in accordance with generally accepted auditing standards. - 3.
-Bonds a certificate that serves as evidence of a debt and of the terms under which it is undertaken.
-Multi-family housing revenue bonds issued to finance construction of multi-family housing projects where a specified proportion of the units will be rented to moderate-and low-income families. - 4.
-Certified Financial Statements Financial statements to include, but not limited to, balance sheet, income statement, and statement of cash flow that have been prepared and certified by an independent third party Certified Public Accountant in accordance with GAAP. - 5.
-Community Housing Development Organizations (CHDOs) Community housing development organizations as defined in 24 CFR Part 92.
+- Bonds a certificate that serves as evidence of a debt and of the terms under which it is undertaken.
+Multi-family housing revenue bonds issued to finance construction of multi-family housing projects where a specified proportion of the units will be rented to moderate-and low-income families. - Certified Financial Statements Financial statements to include, but not limited to, balance sheet, income statement, and statement of cash flow that have been prepared and certified by an independent third party Certified Public Accountant in accordance with GAAP. - Chronically Homelessness To be considered chronically homeless, a person must have a disability and have been living in a place not meant for human habitation, living in an emergency shelter, or living in a safe haven for the last 12 months continuously or on at least four occasions in the last three years where those occasions cumulatively total at least 12 months. - Community Housing Development Organizations (CHDOs) Community housing development organizations as defined in 24 CFR Part 92.
 A CHDO is a private non-profit, community-based organization that has staff with the capacity to develop affordable housing for the community it serves.
 In order to qualify for designation as a CHDO, the organization must meet certain requirements pertaining to their legal status, organizational structure, and capacity and experience.